TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 The production itself was far from effortless.
 Capri may be synonymous with endless Mediterranean sunshine, but nature rarely follows a script.
 There were days when the sea turned grey.
 Weeks when rain made filming impossible.
 Moments when entire shoots had to be postponed while everyone waited for the water to return to the precise shade of blue the story demanded.

-Over the years, Testino expanded the narrative.
+Over the years, the narrative expanded.
 New films introduced different actions and perspectives.
 Gandy jumped from larger boats into the sea.
 He swam through open water.
 He dived from cliffs.
 Underwater sequences were added.
 When weather interrupted one production, unused footage from previous shoots often became invaluable.

 What audiences experienced as a seamless fantasy was, in reality, built across multiple years, locations, conditions and creative challenges.
-Over time, those productions contributed to an expanding visual narrative.
+Each production added another chapter to the story.

-Each iteration returned to the story from a different angle.
-Very few advertising campaigns survive twenty years.
-Fewer still remain culturally recognisable.
+Each iteration revisited the story from a different angle.
+Few advertising campaigns survive for two decades.
+Fewer still remain so instantly recognisable.

 The visual language of blue sea, white boats and Mediterranean light continued to define Light Blue.